gberenfield/artemis/README.md

 * <space> resets current search
 * strings from flat-file or stdin
 * dumps choice to stdout or file
+* ESC 2-times to cancel search with no selection

 ## Building